 Overall, earning potential for sterile processing technicians varies widely based on geographic location, type of medical facility, and industry demand for experienced professionals.

-The following states are the highest paying:
+The states below offer the highest salaries for technicians:

 - District of Columbia